-Brazilians are people who are always willing to help you, it doesn’t matter if you don’t speak the same language as them.
-Whether through gestures, images or whatever, they are going to try to understand what you are saying at all costs.
+Brazilians are always willing to help you.
+It doesn’t matter if you don’t speak the same language as them.
+Whether through gestures, images, or whatever, they are going to try to understand what you are saying at all costs.
 However, it is important to note that most Brazilians do not speak another language other than Portuguese.

 Other interesting facts about the Portuguese language:

-- Third most spoken European language.
+- The third most spoken European language.

 - In Uruguay, Portuguese is a compulsory subject in schools.

-- If you already speak languages like Spanish, Italian or French, Portuguese becomes very easy to learn.
+- If you already speak languages like Spanish, Italian, or French, Portuguese becomes very easy to learn.